Pysi/easyRLS/README.md

 `tifToMmap` creates a 'raw.bin' binary file directly from the tif images.
 This file can be accessed with memory mapping in matlab thanks to the class `Mmap` and the info in the 'raw.mat' file.
 It can also be accessed from imageJ with the bioformats plugin by writing the appropriate NRRD header.

 `stackViewer` allows to view the binary stack in a matlab figure with gui control thanks to memory mapping (like virtual stack in imageJ).

+### Working on dcimg

+Alternatively, you can work on dcimg. x and y still have to be found.
+The function `dcimgRASdrift` is a shortcut for `dcimgToMmap`, `transposeMmap`, `driftCorrect`.

 ### Correct drift